minicom

 -c, --color=on/off

 Color usage.
-Some terminals (such as the Linux console) support color with the standard ANSI escape sequences.
-Because there is apparently no termcap
+Terminals (such as the Linux console) support color with the standard ANSI escape sequences.
+In case there is no such support, color usage can be disabled with '-c

 -S, --script=SCRIPT